navsin189/web-app-aws-deployment/README.md

 - A custom VPC with
   - different subnets for EC2 instances and RDS.
-  - An intergate gateway for EC2 instances.
+  - An internet gateway for EC2 instances.
 - An EC2 Instance
   - provisioning haproxy and rsyslog.
   - having backend service uploaded automatically.